zumikiti/in-60-seconds/README.md

 This new convention automatically turns any **PITCHME.md** file found within a *GitHub* repository into a modern, responsive slide deck that is automatically available for sharing and presenting directly on
 [gitpitch.com](https://gitpitch.com).

-With knowledge of this new **PITCHME.md** convention in mind, let's jump straight into the *GitPitch In 60 Seconds* tutorial.
+With awareness of this new **PITCHME.md** convention in mind, let's jump straight into the *GitPitch In 60 Seconds* tutorial.

 <br>